crocs-muni/ECTester/README.md

                                       running command in dry run mode and normal mode, and subtracting the
                                       two.
+    --time-unit <unit>                Use given time unit in measurement, one of: milli, micro, nano.
     --cleanup                         Send the cleanup command trigerring
                                       JCSystem.requestObjectDeletion()
                                       after some operations.
  -s,--simulate                        Simulate a card with jcardsim
                                       instead of using a terminal.
  -y,--yes                             Accept all warnings and prompts.
+ -to,--test-options <options>         Test options to use:
+                                      - preset: Use preset semi-random private keys (derived from curve) instead of generating keypairs on the cards when the test needs one.
+                                      - random: Use fully random private keys instead of generating keypairs.
  -ka,--ka-type <type>                 Set KeyAgreement object [type],
                                       corresponds to JC.KeyAgreement
                                       constants.